Web site: http://www.cac.yorku.ca/

 The York Centre for Asian Research (YCAR) promotes excellence in research on historic and contemporary Asia and Asian Diaspora communities.
 The centre supports Asian Studies at York University and the University’s engagement with Asia and Asian diaspora communities through research and graduate student training, and through linkages with relevant institutions, policymakers, communities and business people.
 More widely, YCAR cooperates with academic and other partners nationally and internationally to promote public understanding of Asia and Asian Diasporas and Canada’s multiple engagements with the region.
 YCAR offers memberships to faculty, graduate students and other researchers.
 Its members study Southeast, East and South Asia as well as Asian Diaspora communities.

-Director: Phil Kelly
+Director: Philip Kelly

 Address: 8th Floor, Kaneff Tower